Study in Spain: Study Visas & Permits

 Usually, the requirements for a student visa consist of the following:

-• Medical insurance that will cover any costs for the duration of your studying in Spain.
-Having student medical insurance is very important in case of a sudden illness or accidents.
+- Medical insurance that will cover any costs for the duration of your studying in Spain.
+Student medical insurance is very important in case of a sudden illness or accident.

-Unless you are doing a shorter course, your program will last longer than six months so you will also need:
+Unless you're doing a shorter course, your program will last longer than six months, so you'll also need:

-• A medical certificate stating that you do not suffer from any diseases with serious repercussions for public health in accordance with the provisions of international health regulations.
+- A medical certificate stating that you don't suffer from any diseases with serious repercussions for public health by the provisions of international health regulations.

-It is important to know that you can’t enter Spain with a tourist visa and then apply for a student visa.
-You will have to return to your home country and apply from there.
+It's essential to know that you can't enter Spain with a tourist visa and then apply for a student visa.
+You'll have to return to your home country and apply from there.

 Since the processing of documents can take time, make sure to apply in advance, preferably two to three months before traveling.